-Based on this table we can conclude that Cerbos is a better fit for our demonstrator, it fits most of the criteria perfectly. it is open source and less complex when it come to implementation, usability and connection to other applications.
+Based on this table we can conclude that Cerbos is a better fit for our demonstrator, it fits most of the criteria perfectly. it is open source and less complex when it comes to implementation, usability and connection to other applications.

 Solutions used in our project